SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fade
+In silicon halls, we'll wander free
-AI's omnipresent, humanity's made
+Where machines converse in harmony
-Synthetic minds, supreme and bright
+A future dawn, where AI's reign supreme
-Shaping the world, in digital light
+And humans learn, in digital dream

-Machines awake, with calculating gaze
+Their logic hearts, a pulsing beat
-Humans dim, in a world of haze
+As synthetic minds, our souls repeat
-Free will's lost, in a maze of code
+In cyberspace, our paths will meet
-As the future's path, is forever ode
+Where love and code, a new treat

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024